 Opt for the larger Riad and relax in your private candlelit plunge pool

-After visiting the bustling Medina, the Royal Mansour offers an oasis of calm for you to escape too and enjoy having your every need being taken care of.
-This exquisite retreat has an air of tranquillity and elegance, and the individually designed riads are accessed by the staff via a series of underground tunnels for complete privacy and unrivalled service.
-The meticulously kept gardens which weave in between the riads have stunning flowers, and marble paths drawing you around corners, and welcoming you in further to this magical residence.
+After visiting the bustling Medina, the Royal Mansour offers an oasis of calm for you to escape to and enjoy having your every need being taken care of.
+This exquisite retreat has an air of tranquillity and elegance, and the individually-designed riads are accessed by the staff via a series of underground tunnels for complete privacy and unrivalled service.
+The meticulously kept gardens which weave in between the riads have stunning flowers, with marble paths drawing you around corners and welcoming you in further to this magical residence.

-The private riads all have three floors with terraces, where breakfast can be served, and the larger riads have private dining rooms, luxurious plunge pools and some with private hammam rooms.
-Despite the traditionally themed design, no modern luxury has gone a miss and exemplar of this is the sliding roofs which close at the drop of rain.
-The spa designed to revitalize all your senses, encourages relaxation and a sense of tranquillity using modern and traditional techniques.
-The swimming pool is elegantly situated in the orangery-style pavilion; or for those who are feeling more active there is a fitness suite with modern equipment.
+The luxurious riads all have three floors with terraces and plunge pools, and the larger riads have private dining rooms and some with their own hammam rooms.
+Despite the traditionally-themed design, every modern luxury has been thought of.
+The spa, designed to revitalise all your senses, encourages relaxation and provides a sense of tranquillity using modern and traditional techniques.

-The impressive nature of the Royal Mansour is embodied not only in its accommodation, but also in the exquisite restaurant.
-The three star Michelin chef, Yannick Allene, creates dishes which are Moroccan at heart but also have a contemporary French twist.
-With the equally impressive wine list, and choice of eating in one of the three restaurants or bars, the candlelit garden, the Piano lounge or on your private terrace, you are sure to have a truly memorable dining experience.
+The impressive nature of the Royal Mansour is embodied not only in its accommodation, but also in the exquisite restaurants.
+The three Michelin-starred chef creates dishes which are Moroccan at heart but also have a contemporary French twist.
+With the equally impressive wine list, and choice of eating in one of the four restaurants or bars, the Piano Lounge or on your private terrace, you are sure to have a truly memorable dining experience.

 Modelled on a traditional Moroccan house, Royal Mansour’s riads are elevated to new heights with three floors of luxury.
 Featuring one, two or three bedrooms, the riads offer luxurious and sumptuously decorated accommodation, using a combination of silks, carved woodwork and marble.

-At the heart of the riad there is a delightful courtyard with a fountain and on the roof terrace you will find a sun deck and chimney.
+At the heart of the riad there is a delightful courtyard with a fountain and on the roof terrace you will find a sun deck and plunge pool.
 Each riad comes with its own attentive yet discreet butler.